 - Fonolo’s Voice Call-Backs reduce hold times, improve customer satisfaction, and heighten call center productivity.

-- Visual IVR is more accessible to customers and increases a call center’s responsiveness through multiple digital channels.
+- Web Call-Backs (formerly Visual IVR) is more accessible to customers and increases a call center’s responsiveness through multiple digital channels.

 - Smart technology like Artificial Intelligence (AI) and real-time customer service chatbots are great for both agents and customers.
 They help reduce high contact volume and let agents focus on more complex issues with customers.